MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 For this particular script that we just tried, you must create a new world if you want to update the message in **"world.sendMessage"** and check that it has updated.

-Hot reloading (using the **/reload** command) will NOT cause an updated message to display if the original message was displayed before your update>- because tick 200 has already passed, and this line of the code specifically wants that 200th tick:
+Hot reloading (using the **/reload** command) will NOT cause an updated message to display if the original message was displayed before your update, because the 200th tick (meaning the 10th second of the world existing) has already passed, and this line of the code specifically wants that particular tick:

-`if (system.currentTick === 200) {`
+`if (system.currentTick === TicksPerSecond * 10) {`

 Don't worry, we'll cover **/reload** later in this tutorial.